cossacklabs/product-docs/acra/configuring-maintaining/general-configuration/acra-rotate.md

 Acra encrypts data using storage encryption keys and these keys support rotation process, which can be done in response to a potential leak or compromise.

 `acra-rotate` generates new storage keypair, reads data from database via AcraServer, decrypts it and re-encrypts with new keys.
 In this example, new keys overwrite previous ones, so it's important to rotate all data at the same time.
+However, it is worth mentioning that previously used keys will be placed to archive folder with `.old` extension and could be used only for decryption.

 {{< hint warning >}}
 **Note:**